 When I was a little girl I dreamed of living in an old house, preferably one with one or two ghostly roommates.
 I was a bit of a strange, macabre child, and something always fascinated me about the old, the relic, the worn.
 To be in a house or to hold an object that was used in a different time, when the entire world looked different, when people were different, made my little imagination explode with wonder.
 People died, but the things they used did not.
 They remained, links to generations past, touched by hands long since laid to rest in the earth.

-Once I finally achieved my goal of living in an old, New England home (complete with those ghostly roommates), I wanted to fill it with old things.
+Once I finally achieved my goal of living in an old, New England home, I wanted to fill it with old things.
 There are modern conveniences I wouldn't trade for their antique counterparts.
 Give me a modern, comfy couch over a horse hair filled settee any day!
 And have you seen those antique rope beds?
 No thanks.
 But other than those things vital for a cozy sleep or sit, I wanted to see my house brimming with old stuff.

 Antiques, as it turns out, aren't cheap, and filling a home of four children with expensive relics of the past was fraught with risk.
 But the older they get (the kids, that is), the more willing I've been to bring in the antiques and fill my environment with those things that make my heart happy.